Traveling to Ithaca

-If you cannot arrange a flight into Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from two New York City-area airports: JF Kennedy on Delta or Jet Blue and Newark on United).
+If you cannot arrange a flight into Ithaca, you will find that the Syracuse Hancock International Airport in Syracuse, New York, offers more options (including flights from three airports near New York City: LaGuardia, JF Kennedy, and Newark).
 Ithaca is 60 miles/100 km (90-minute drive) from Syracuse.
-Ground transportation can be arranged through a local service, Ithaca Airline Limousine (phone: 1.607.273.3030 or 1.855.349.0084), which offers several scheduled trips each day.
+Ground transportation can be arranged through a local service, Big D’s Limousines (phone: 1.607.273.3030), which offers several scheduled trips each day.
 You must call to make a reservation at least 24 hours, and up to 30 days, in advance.
 You may also arrange transportation to Ithaca through an area taxi or Uber/Lyft service, or by driving a rental car.

 Travel by Bus, Car, or Train

 If you are arriving at a New York City-area airport and need to get to one of the New York City stops listed below, you can take a taxi or public bus, subway, or train.
 With luggage, taking a taxi is more convenient, and likely quicker, but entails a higher cost than public transportation.
 See options in the ground transportation section on the applicable airport page.

 The following companies provide bus service between New York City and Ithaca (generally a 4.5-to-5-hour trip):